Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab2.md

    ![](./Media/task2-6.png)

-### Task 5: Create a container app for miyagi-recommendation.
+### Task 3: Create a container app for miyagi-recommendation

 In this task, you'll will be creating a container app for the recommendation.